The Pesticide Problem

 Pesticides invoke resistance.
 Insect pests have an uncanny ability to develop resistance to conventional insecticides.
 Currently, there are more than 500 insect pest and mite species that have shown resistance.
 In fact, some of the most destructive pests found in the garden cannot be controlled with today’s chemicals.
 For more information visit the Insecticide Resistance Action Committee.

 Environmental and social costs.
 In 1982, Dr. David Pimentel, a Cornell entomologist, led a study to determine the indirect, or hidden costs of pesticide use.
-He found, as reported in Bioscience magazine, that pesticides indirectly cost the U.S. at least $8 billion a year.
-This is in addition to the typical cost/benefit analyses performed by industry or government regulators (see The Pesticide Price Tag).
+He found, as reported in Bioscience, that pesticides indirectly cost the U.S. at least $8 billion a year.
+This is in addition to the typical cost/benefit analyses performed by industry or government regulators.
 Pimentel’s research included factors like:

 A Common Sense Solution

-Organic pest control is a safe, sane and cost-effective approach for protecting garden plants from insect damage.
-It is a concept that works with Mother Nature to optimize, not maximize, pest control and is best obtained by using a variety of techniques (see Integrated pest management).
+Long term natural pest control is a safe, sane and cost-effective approach for protecting garden plants from insect damage.
+It is a concept that works with Mother Nature to optimize, not maximize, pest control and is best obtained by using a variety of techniques, better known as integrated pest management (IPM).
+Chemicals, used only as a last resort, are normally not needed.

 Know thy enemy.
 Not all garden insects are pests.
 Do some research to correctly identify the insect.
 Also, get to know its’ habits and life-cycle to properly select and time treatments.